Exemptions for individuals for the speculation and vacancy tax

 Note: The exemption applies if anyone who lives in the residence has a disability, not just the owner.

-Spouses who live apart for work reasons may be able to claim a principal residence exemption on an additional home.
+Spouses who live apart for work reasons or for medical reasons may be able to claim a principal residence exemption on an additional home.

 Member of the Canadian Armed Forces

-If you or your spouse is a member of the Canadian Armed Forces and is away from home due to military service requirements, you may claim an exemption for that year.
+If the owner or their spouse is a member of the Canadian Armed Forces and is away from home due to military service requirements, the owner may claim an exemption for that year.

 Previous principal residence